-Each exam level includes a written and practical component.
-A passing grade of 75% is required on all examinations.
+A passing grade of 75% is required on all Acupuncture Canada examinations.

-The ACC Designation (Acupuncture Canada Certification) is awarded after successful completion of the Level 2 written and practical exams.
+The ACC designation – either Level I or Level II – is awarded after successful completion of both the written and practical examinations.